 Heroin is an illegal opioid that people often inject intravenously for the euphoric high that it provides, but this is a big mistake.
 Along with being a potent opioid, it is also highly addictive.
 Users are often unable to stop it regardless of the negative consequences that result from their addiction.
 Heroin use in the United States is a serious problem and a strong contributing factor to the nation’s opioid epidemic.
 It can have devastating effects on the user, their loved ones, and the community.
 Most concerning is its high propensity for overdose.
 Our Lake Worth drug rehab offers a heroin detox program that helps patients take the first step in getting clean by building a solid foundation on which to continue their recovery journey.

-Because people addicted to heroin become chemically dependent on the drug, the first stage of recovery is stopping use.
-A heroin detox involves quitting heroin as well as ridding the body of harmful toxins.
+Because people addicted to heroin become chemically dependent on the drug.
+The first stage of recovery is stopping use.
+A heroin detox involves ridding the body of harmful toxins that it has grown reliant on.
 With the threat of withdrawal symptoms occurring just hours after an individual’s last use, a detox from heroin can be a daunting task.
 The stronger the heroin dependency, the more intense the symptoms and the longer the heroin withdrawal timeline will last.

 - Severe abdominal cramping